 U.K. Regulation.
-The United Kingdom is the licensing jurisdiction for the IS-12, IS-26 and Galaxy 27 satellites, as well as the BSS portion of the Kuband on the Intelsat 805 satellite.
-Satellite operators in the United Kingdom are regulated by the U.K.'s Office of Communications ("Ofcom") and by the U.K. Space Agency ("UKSA").
+The United Kingdom is the licensing jurisdiction for the Intelsat 12 and Intelsat 26 satellites, as well as the BSS portion of the Ku-band on the Intelsat 805 satellite.
+Satellite operators in the United Kingdom are regulated by the Ofcom and by the UKSA.

 Papua New Guinea Regulation.
-The National Information & Communications Technology Authority of Papua New Guinea ("NICTA") regulates the use of certain spectrum and orbital resources associated with the operation of the IS-26 and Galaxy 23 satellites and with future satellites.
-We are required to pay annual fees to NICTA in connection with our use of the orbital locations at which these satellites operate.
-In 2003, the FCC added the C-band payload of the Galaxy 23 satellite to its "Permitted Space Station List," enabling use of the payload to provide non-DTH services in the United States.
+NICTA regulates the use of certain spectrum and orbital resources associated with some of our satellites.
+Specifically, the following satellites were operated under the regulation of NICTA for all or part of, the year ended December 31, 2017: Galaxy 23, Intelsat 26, Intelsat 30, Intelsat 31, Intelsat 29e, Intelsat 33e, and Intelsat 36.
+We are required to pay annual fees to NICTA in connection with the spectrum and orbital resources utilized by these satellites, as well as for other satellite network filings we have the right to use.
+In 2003, the FCC added the C-band payload of the Galaxy 23 satellite, which is licensed by NICTA, to its "Permitted Space Station List," enabling use of the payload to provide non-DTH services in the United States.

 German Regulation.
-We hold licenses from the BNetzA for several earth stations in Germany, as well as authorizations to use spectrum and orbital resources associated with the operation of the IS-10 and IS-12 satellites and with future satellites.
+We hold licenses from the BNetzA for several earth stations in Germany, as well as authorizations to use spectrum and orbital resources associated with the operation of the Intelsat 10, Intelsat 12, Intelsat 904 and Galaxy 11 satellites and with future satellites.
+We are required to pay annual fees to BNetzA in connection with the spectrum and orbital resources utilized by these satellites, as well as for other satellite network filings we have the right to use.

 Australian Regulation.
-We hold licenses from the Australian Communications and Media Authority ("ACMA") for several earth stations in Australia, as well as a Carrier License.
+We hold licenses from the Australian Communications and Media Authority ("ACMA") for several earth stations in Australia, as well as a Nominated Carrier Declaration.